What Is Complex PTSD? Causes, Symptoms, And Treatments

 • Loss of meaning or persistent sadness.
 Life may feel hopeless or meaningless for people with this condition.
 For example, someone who once felt deeply spiritual may feel disconnected from their belief systems because of their complex trauma.
 It's also common for those experiencing C-PTSD to lose interest and enjoyment in activities they once loved.

-Complex PTSD is generally considered more debilitating than PTSD and requires careful treatment considerations.
-It often also occurs as a comorbidity with other disorders, which may exist simultaneously with other psychological conditions such as substance use disorder, anxiety, depression, and eating disorders.
+Complex PTSD is generally considered to be even more debilitating than PTSD and requires careful, long-term treatment considerations.
+It often also occurs as a comorbidity with other disorders, such as substance use disorder, anxiety, depression, and eating disorders.

 Complex PTSD doesn’t have to take over your life